Lovely Rosa: 1935: two-year-old season

 As a juvenile in 1935 Lovely Rosa showed good early form, finishing third to Vanbrugh on her debut in the Salisbury Stakes over five furlongs.
 In June she was sent to Royal Ascot for the Queen Mary Stakes and finished second to Fair Ranee with Traffic Light in third.
-She then won the Kennett Stakes at Newbury Racecourse but failed to live up to her early promise and finished uplaced in her two subsequent races that year.
+She then won the Kennett Stakes at Newbury Racecourse but failed to live up to her early promise and finished unplaced in her two subsequent races that year.

 1936: three-year-old season

 On her first run as a three-year-old, Lovely Rosa was one of twenty-two fillies to contest the 1000 Guineas at Newmarket Racecourse and finished unplaced behind Lord Derby's Tide-way.
 The filly was then moved up in distance for the 158th running of the Oaks Stakes over one and a half miles at Epsom Racecourse on 30 of May in which she was ridden by Tommy Weston and started a 33/1 outsider against 16 opponents.
 The field appeared to be a strong one, including Tide-Way, Feola (runner-up in the 1000 Guineas), Barrowby Gem, Traffic Light and Veuve Clicquot (Windsor Castle Stakes).
 Lovely Rosa won by three quarters of a length from Barrowby Gem, who appeared to be a very unlucky loser having been denied a clear run until the final strides.
 Feola was two lengths back in third ahead of Traffic Light with Veuve Clicquot and Tide-Way in seventh and eighth.
 Contemporary reports described her victory as "decidedly flukey".

 Lovely Rosa was beaten in her subsequent races: she finished third to Crested Crane and Trelissia in the Falmouth Stakes and was unplaced behind Barrowby Gem in the Newmarket Oaks.